kmy01/bubbles/README.md

 ```

 ### Collision Checking
 The bubbles are created on a 2-Dimensional array grid system.
 When a bubble is shot from the shooter, the game checks when it hits another object on the grid.
-The `#checkCollisions` method does the check by iterating through each of the bubble on the grid and checking if it's collided with any of the bubble using `#isCollidedWith`.
+The `#checkCollisions` method iterates through each of the bubble on the grid and checks if it has collided with any of the bubbles using `#isCollidedWith`.
 It checks the distance between two bubbles and returns true if the distance is less than twice the radius.

 ```JavaScript
 Game.prototype.checkCollisions = function () {